freeCodeCamp/freeCodeCamp/guide/english/html/tutorials/how-to-insert-spaces-or-tabs-in-text-using-html-and-css/index.md

 ## How to Insert Spaces or Tabs in Text Using HTML and CSS

 There are a multitude of ways to insert spaces using html.
-For simplicity sake we will go over one of these, which are by inserting a Span tag.
+For simplicity sake we will go over a couple of these.

 ## Span Tag